Sam-M345/Text_Polish/Guides/TDD📝.md

 6. The resulting `paragraphs` array is logged (`>>> FRONTEND LOG: ... after splitting`).
 7. Frontend iterates through the `paragraphs` array.
 For each non-empty string, it creates a `<p>` HTML element (`document.createElement('p')`), sets its `textContent`, and appends it to the output container (`#improved-message`).
 8. The output container is displayed.
-9. User can interact with the output using Copy, Paste to Input, Clear, Edit (contenteditable), and Share buttons.
+9. User can interact with the output using Copy, Paste to Input, Clear, Edit (contenteditable), Share, and **Signature** (`#signature-output`) buttons.
+10. Clicking the Signature button toggles its active state and appends/removes the signature `div` (`.signature-container`) containing dashes and the "Polished by..." text inside the `#improved-message` element.

 ## 6. API Endpoints